-Regardless of the contract of work being delivered, Galliford Try have committed that by April 2019 every individual, right through the supply chain, will have a Health & Safety Passport and completed the HCI.
+Regardless of the contract of work being delivered, Galliford Try have to adopting the Health & Safety Passport on all its new schemes from October 2019.

 The benefits as a direct result of the implementation of the Health & Safety Passport include:

 "The Health & Safety Passport Scheme delivers a complete competency management system, which we then use to manage our workforce and resources effectively and smartly."